jno3/jno3.github.io/writeups/precious.md

 end
 ```

-I don't know much about ruby, but the only thing that I can control in this code is overt the file used in the YAML.load function, in something that I presume is like library hijacking in Python.
+I don't know much about ruby but the only thing that I can control in this code is the file used in the YAML.load function, in something that I presume is like library hijacking in Python.
 So I proceed to google for "YAML hijacking", "yaml exploit ruby" and such to see if I can get anything and it turns out there is a [possible way to do blind RCE through YAML deserialization](https://blog.stratumsecurity.com/2021/06/09/blind-remote-code-execution-through-yaml-deserialization/).
 So, after taking a while to realize that the "dependencies.yml" file can be loaded from wherever directory I'm currently at, I create a "dependencies.yml" in /home/henry/ that reads:

 ```
 - !ruby/object:Gem::Installer